Margins of discrete Bayesian networks: Main Results

 \begin{exm} The bidirected 4-cycle in Figure \ref{fig:4cycle}(a) is not geared, and therefore we cannot apply our earlier results to it directly.
-The nested model for this graph, however, yields parametrizable sets
+The nested model for this graph is equivalent to the model defined by the constraints $X_1 \indep X_3$ and $X_2 \indep X_4$, and has parameterizing sets

-(these are just the bidirected-connected sets).
-The two subgraphs in Figures \ref{fig:4cycle}(b) and (c), say $\G_1$ and $\G_2$, \emph{are} geared, however, and have parametrizable sets
+which are also the bidirected-connected sets of vertices.
+The two subgraphs in Figures \ref{fig:4cycle}(b) and (c), say $\G_1$ and $\G_2$, \emph{are} geared, however, and have parameterizing sets